trwy7/minecraftmanager/README.md

 You must also agree to the [Minecraft EULA](https://aka.ms/MinecraftEULA)

 You need docker and docker-compose, [learn how to install the Docker Engine](https://docs.docker.com/engine/install/) and [learn how to install the Docker Compose plugin](https://docs.docker.com/compose/install/linux/).

-Create a directory called `mcm` (or whatever you want) Create this file in the directory as `docker-compose.yml`:
+- Create a directory called `mcm` (or whatever you want).
+- Create this file in the directory as `docker-compose.yml`:

 ```yml
 services: